yhua03/CLS161-DH-Portfolio/_exercises/ch-4.md

 Start with your program from Exercise 4-1.
 Make a copy of the list of pizzas, and call it `friend_pizzas`.
 Then, do the following:

 - Add a new pizza to the original list.
-- Add a different pizza to the list friend_pizzas.
+- Add a different pizza to the list `friend_pizzas`.
 - Prove that you have two separate lists.
-Print the message My favorite pizzas are:, and then use a for loop to print the first list.
-Print the message My friend’s favorite pizzas are:, and then use a for loop to print the second list.
+Print the message "My favorite pizzas are:", and then use a `for` loop to print the first list.
+Print the message "My friend’s favorite pizzas are:", and then use a `for` loop to print the second list.
 Make sure each new pizza is stored in the appropriate list.

 ```python